CleanroomMC/cleanroom-website/docs/groovy-script/groovy/keywords.md

 `implements`: Indicates that the given class implements an interface, requiring specific methods to exist.

-`sealed`: Indicates that the class can only be extended or implemented by specificly allowed classes.
+`sealed`: Indicates that the class can only be extended or implemented by specifically allowed classes.

 `non-sealed`: Indicates that the class can be extended by any class, even if a parent class or interface is `sealed` and would otherwise prevent this.